-Assuming that measures in place continue to be appropriately implemented and no new external challenge occurs, the probability that cattle are (pre-clinically or clinically) infected with the BSE-agent will decrease over time.
-The recently implemented SRM-ban will support this trend as will the exclusion of fallen stock from rendering.
+Assuming that measures in place continue to be appropriately implemented and no new external challenge occurs, the probability that cattle are (pre-clinically or clinically) infected with BSE is expected to decrease over time.
+However, this does not exclude that cattle infected by the BSE-agent in the past may be identified as clinical cases in the foreseeable future.